Centralia, Washington: Government and politics

+Government

 Centralia is a non-charter code city with a council–manager form of government.
 The City Council consists of seven members with positions one through three being at-large positions.

-Although slightly less so than Lewis County as a whole, Centralia is conservative and leans Republican.
+Politics

+The 2020 election included 204 votes for Jo Jorgensen of the Libertarian Party and 43 for write-in candidates.
+In the 2024 election, there were 35 votes cast for write-in candidates and 175 votes were tallied for Robert F. Kennedy Jr..